MLK, race, and progress: Previewing the "MLK Living the Dream" series

 - Julius "JD" Jackson, Jr., pastor of United Church of Pittsford (UCP)

-- Herb Smith, director of the Jazz Trio & Youth Jazz Group
+- Herb Smith, musician, composer, and director of the Jazz Trio & Youth Jazz Group

 - Tharaha Thavakumar, president of Pittsford CommUNITY Inc.